Is Tim Cook the ultimate sugar-daddy?

 Is Tim Cook the richest gay man in the world?

-Already one of the highest profile gay men in the world, Tim Cook is now officially one of the richest.
+One of the highest profile gay men in the world, Tim Cook is also one of the richest.

-The chief executive of Apple has seen his personal wealth exceed $1bn as Apple’s value passes the $2tn mark.
+Cook has seen his personal wealth exceed $1.5bn as Apple’s value passes the $2tn mark.

 By comparison, Mark Zuckerberg, Bill Gates, Jeff Bezos, and Elon Musk are estimated to each be worth more than $100bn.